Crowndev/bitcore-crown/README.md

 Currently, it has only been tested on Ubuntu 14.04.

-You need to have ZeroMQ and tools, nvm, Node.js, npm, and Crown Core on your computer.
+You need to have ZeroMQ and tools, nvm, Node.js and npm on your computer.

 ZeroMQ and Tools
 ----------------